TemitopeOladokun/Days-of-Deep-Learning/README.md

 https://arxiv.org/abs/1703.03906v2
 * Materials on Hyperparameter

-* In Word Embedding, you have to be careful of word bias or incorrect mappings of word
+* In Word Embedding, you have to be careful of word bias or incorrect source text